benbowes/react-responsive-select/README.md

 # React Responsive Select

-## This is a well tested WIP / ALPHA

 ![Build status](https://api.travis-ci.org/benbowes/react-responsive-select.svg)

 A React custom select control, that is both keyboard accessible like a native `<select/>` on desktop.
 And also tappable / draggable on touch devices.